 - an app for Android

-Technological side of development
+Technological side of social media app development

 An experienced team is key for timely delivery of required features.